MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 ## Editing a workspace

 Start by launching the editor and selecting the workspace you would like to edit.
-Once in the edit view for that layout, you can modify the window positions manually via each app's drop-down menu or select "Launch & Edit" to launch the layout and re-enter the same Capture experience as when it was first created.
+Once in the edit view for that layout, you can modify the window positions manually via each app's dropdown menu or select "Launch & Edit" to launch the layout and re-enter the same Capture experience as when it was first created.

 ![Launch & Edit gif](../images/powertoys-workspaces/Workspaces%20Demo.gif)